inimodo/FCAuth/README.md

 FCAuth is a simple access controller for small-scale web projects that need a way of controlling who has access to a private site.
 This works by the same principle that a mail 2-Factor-Authenticator uses, but with a twist.
 What if you leave out the part where the user actually log’s in?
 Why do you, a small-scale developer, need to worry about password encryption and safety when big corporations already spent a lot of time and money on this problem?
 Let's be honest, what's more secure, your self-made login system or a mail provider's login, for example, Google?
 Of course, it’s possible to create a safe login if you know what you are doing, but is it worth it for a small project or a demo?

+... at least thats the idea.
+Please consider the following: fcAuth is an open source project thats implemented (not yet, but soon) at www.fcauth.work and is for (my) private use only.
+If you do use it, think of fcAuth as a template, that needs to be modified to your requirements, because what you see here is my version of fcAuth ... be creative with it and do not just use it as is.
+Of course feel free to do with it whatever you want :)

 ### What does the full+CTRL Authenticator provide?
  * Access Control
  * White Listing